Using a Custom Domain

 }

-If verification fails, Conduit returns a 422 error.
+If the verification fails, Conduit returns a 422 error.
 Wait a few minutes for

 Managing domains